-I use dry erase mats a lot for brainstorming and group problem solving.
+Dry erase markers and great to use during brainstorming and group problem solving.
 I can give each student or group a dry erase mat and dry erase markers which saves me a bunch on paper!
 You can buy dry erase mats, but I made these by laminating some paper placemats I found at Hobby Lobby, and they work great!
 I got a set of 10 mats for $4.99 which is a steal for dry erase mats.

-I like to use Jeopardy PowerPoint games to review math and language arts concepts with my students.
+Kiddos love Jeopardy PowerPoint games.
 I usually divide my class into four groups and give each group a dry erase paddle so they can hold up their paddle to display their answers.
 I bought mine on Amazon, but you can find them in any school supply store.
 They work great!
 I got the bath mitts in this picture from Dollar Tree.
 The littles love using them to erase their paddles and mats.
 When one gets dirty, just pop it into the washer and it comes out nice and clean.

 I am a HUGE Dollar Tree fan.
 In addition to the bath mitts, I have bought facial scrub pads, magic erasers, and dish scrub pads to clean my dry erase boards.
 You can also use old socks, cloth diapers, and baby washcloths.
 I am sure your kiddos have tons of socks missing their mates and will be more than happy to donate them to the class.
 I also bought a set of colorful sandwich boxes which hold five dry erase markers and a couple of mitts, so I can pass everything out to the students when we are using the markers.
 No more tub you have to dig through to get a set for your class!

 Sometimes your boards get pretty dirty and need a thorough cleaning.
 There are commercial dry erase board cleaners available at any office supply store, but there are also cheaper alternatives like rubbing alcohol, fingernail polish remover, and hairspray,